ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Conclusion

 The uncertainty on $H_0$ is currently dominated by the systematics from the calibrator sample.
-Future work on this source of systematics will reduce it, making it even more relevant to take into account correctly the PV contribution to the $H_0$ error budget.
+Future work on this source of systematics will reduce it, making it even more relevant to correctly take into account the PV contribution to the $H_0$ error budget.
 Reconstruction methods that correct for PVs are a promising way to account for PV correlations.
-They should allow to reduce the scatter due to PVs in the Hubble diagram, thus suppressing the PV sample variance issue.
+They should allow one to reduce the scatter due to PVs in the Hubble diagram, and thus suppress the PV sample variance issue.
 We have shown that an analysis using a full velocity covariance matrix ensures that PV effects are correctly accounted for.
-While not being competitive, the covariance matrix method can be used as a cross check to investigate potential biases of the reconstruction methods.
+While not being competitive, the covariance matrix method can be used as a cross-check to investigate potential biases of the reconstruction methods, where the \sn\ redshifts are corrected using the velocities estimated from the density field \citep{carrickCosmologicalParametersComparison2015,petersonPantheonAnalysisEvaluating2022, carrPantheonAnalysisImproving2022}.

 \begin{appendix}